FAQ

 What is a Scout Report?+

 A Scout Report is a pre-match analysis published on the morning of each matchday.
 It covers team form, key players, likely lineups, and insights to help you make more informed predictions.
+Reading the Scout Report before predicting is part of the game.

 Can all users read Scout Reports?+